pbsmyth/command-line/lessons.md

 ## `Cat`

-Let's check if there's any text in cheat-sheet.txt.
+Let's check if there's any text in `cheat-sheet.txt`.

 ```console
 $ cat cheat-sheet.txt